Penn Transformation Partners Selected May 20, 2026

 Transportation, politics, business

-• The April 23 Amtrak-MTA federal lawsuit is the present-day evidence that the current operating model is unstable.
+• The April 2026 Amtrak-MTA federal lawsuit over Acela testing access shows that the current operating model is unstable even before a developer touches a track.

 Story angles